-The picture shows Rolf Kenmo, management consultant and inventor of the HumanGuide Concepts and Giselle Welter, psychologist and CTO for RH 99 (Resources Humanos).
-Our cooperation started in 2000.
-That has mostly been in a global virtual team.
-In this cooperation the HumanGuide concepts have been invaluable, i.e. mostly because both we have clearly understood each other's personality (our profiles) and their effects – from the first moment.
+The picture shows Rolf Kenmo, Humankonsult AB, Sweden, management consultant and inventor of the HumanGuide Concepts and Giselle Welter, psychologist and CTO for RH 99 (Resources Humanos), Brazil.
+What you see here is the release of the book “Let the Personality Bloom” 2007 in Sao Paulo, as a milestone of a cooperation.
+It started in 2000.
+We have mostly acted as a global virtual team.
+In this cooperation the HumanGuide concepts have been invaluable, i.e. mostly because both we have clearly understood each other's personality (our PersonProfiles) and their effects – from the first moment!

 Diversity in teams is best, but...

 A lot of research shows that diversity in a team gives the best result.
 Mostly because then you don't see narrowly and one-eyed as when you, for example, need to solve a problem.
 However, the catch is that many people believe that it is more difficult to cooperate with someone who is different.
 Therefore they are keener on recruiting and staffing someone, who "is like we are".
 When the team members are very similar to each other, then there is the crucial risk of getting so-called "group-thinking", i.e. they have more or less the same opinion and oppose the one who has other opinions.
 There are many examples of fatal results from this kind of thinking.
-One was the time when an USA spaceship exploded just after take-off.
-In a way another was the time when we lost the ship Wasa in Sweden; this was also a kind of group-thinking because no one dared to tell the king that this ship would sink.
+One was when a spaceship exploded in USA just after take-off.
+Another was when we lost the ship Wasa in Sweden.
+This was also a kind of group-thinking because no one dared to tell the king that this ship would sink.

 The HumanGuide concepts support you so that you can more easily can get a team with diversity to cooperate better.